 Pete said that he felt that the stations were giving the great British public what it desperately wanted and should stay!
 One of the interviewers peered over his glasses and scowled but then Pete swears he detected a slight smile and a guarded wink.
 Right answer or not and probably for his truthfulness, Pete was offered the job and continued working in the public sector in various administrative and management roles over the years in Liverpool, Fenland and Peterborough until his retirement in July 2012.

-Pete was a school governor for sixteen years and has also clocked up over twenty-eight years with the Talking Newspaper for Blind People covering March and Chatteris and is Vice-Chair of that organisation.
+Pete was a school governor for sixteen years and also clocked up over 30 years with the Talking Newspaper for Blind People covering March and Chatteris.
 A regular presenter on hospital radio in Norfolk, he took to the HCR airwaves in February 2012.
 “I can truly say that my only regret is not taking the plunge sooner.
 My advice to anyone whatever age is to go for it – never think you are not good enough.”